-Notes: (a) Difference between Alternatives 1, 2, 3, and 8 increase in average number of diseases per year and the No-Action Alternative increase. (b) Based on natural increase in population.
+Notes: (a) Difference between Alternatives 1, 2, 3, and 8 increase in average number of diseases per year and the No-Action Alternative increase.

+(b) Based on natural increase in population.

-During the peak construction period (2014), the construction workforce visiting Guam from other countries would have the potential to contribute 2 cases of AIDS, 1 case of hepatitis, 1 case of measles, 1 case of typhoid fever, 225 cases of STDs and 22 cases of TB annually.
-The annual number of cholera, dengue, malaria, and rubella cases are not anticipated to increase and would remain at about one case annually.
+During the peak construction period (2014), the construction workforce visiting Guam from other countries would have the potential to contribute 76 cases of STDs and 7 cases of TB annually.
+The annual number of AIDS cholera, dengue, Hepatitis C, malaria, measles, rubella, and typhoid fever cases is not anticipated to increase and would remain at about one case annually.
 A discussion of medical care and health screening for construction workers visiting Guam is provided in Section 16, Socioeconomics and General Services.

-As seen in Table 18.2-1, the largest potential increase in disease occurrences is that of STDs (13% increase/128 new cases annually).
+As seen in Table 18.2-1, the largest potential increase in disease occurrences is that of STDs (8% increase/77 new cases annually).
 Young adults would be more likely to contract an STD.
 These increases; however, are not likely to impact the resources of the citizens of Guam.
 Military installations have hospitals and clinics that would treat military personnel; therefore, the presence of additional military personnel and their dependents is not expected to increase stress on the public hospital and other clinics on Guam.
 Additionally, military personnel are vaccinated against a myriad of diseases including measles, rubella, and Typhoid fever, which would preclude them from the potential increase in disease incidents.
 Vaccinations for AIDS or STDs are not available.
-The DoD is leading a federal inter-agency effort to identify other federal programs and funding sources that could benefit the people of Guam.
-Based on the potential for an increase in notifiable diseases, a significant impact to health care services is anticipated unless the federal inter-agency task force succeeds in finding funding or other assistance to help Guam correct health care service deficiencies.
-Based on the potential for an increase in notifiable disease cases, a significant impact to health care service deficiencies.
-Based on the potential for an increase in notifiable disease cases, a significant impact to health care service deficiencies.
-Based on the potential for an increase in notifiable disease cases, a significant impact to health care service deficiencies.
+Based on the small potential for increase in notifiable diseases (including construction workforce contribution) and the presence of a Navy hospital to treat military personnel, a less than significant impact on the health and safety of the citizens of Guam (from notifiable diseases) is anticipated.